-Our revenues are derived mainly from resellers, service providers, and end-users of our VoIP telephony products and services, including PC-to-Phone, and Broadband Phone.
+Our revenues are derived mainly from resellers, service providers, and end-users of our VoIP telephony products and services, including and Broadband Phone and PC-to-Phone.
 All revenues are recognized at the time the services are performed.
-The provision of VoIP telephony products and services through our service provider and reseller sales efforts (including sales of our Hosted Consumer VoIP Solution) accounted for 84.7% and 85.2% of our total revenues in 2008 and 2007, respectively, while the provision of VoIP telephony (primarily PC-to-Phone) through iConnectHere accounted for 13.8% and 13.4% of our total revenues in 2008 and 2007, respectively.
+The provision of VoIP telephony products and services through our service provider and reseller sales efforts (including sales of our Hosted Consumer VoIP Solution) accounted for 88.7% and 84.7% of our total revenues in 2009 and 2008, respectively, while the provision of VoIP telephony through iConnectHere accounted for 10.4% and 13.8% of our total revenues in 2009 and 2008, respectively.